 Each tax bracket sets up certain income thresholds for single taxpayers and for married couples who are filing jointly.
 A marriage penalty occurs when the threshold for married couples who are filing jointly is less than twice the threshold for single taxpayers.
 Under the Tax Cuts and Jobs Act, the threshold for married couples is exactly twice the threshold for single taxpayers in six of the seven brackets.
 For the highest bracket, which has a tax rate of 37 percent, the income threshold for married couples is only about 20 percent higher than the threshold for single taxpayers.
 This marriage penalty could amount to thousands of dollars in extra taxes.
 While this rule may seem unfair, the Tax Cuts and Jobs Act offers other tax reductions to offset the penalty.

 Penalty Based on Deductions for State and Local Taxes

 One of the itemized deductions that a taxpayer can claim involves state and local taxes.
 These consist of any property taxes and income taxes paid at these levels, or sales taxes if those are greater than income taxes.
 Under the Tax Cuts and Jobs Act, this deduction amounts to a maximum of $10,000 for either a single taxpayer or a married couple filing jointly.
 Since unmarried partners file separate returns, they could deduct a total of $20,000 rather than $10,000.
-As a result, married taxpayers in the 37 percent bracket might need to pay thousands of dollars in extra taxes.
-Married taxpayers in lower brackets would need to pay a lesser amount.
+As a result, a couple who is subject to state and local taxes may find that this deduction loses some of its value once they get married.